-Organic molecules are molecules that consist of carbons.
 There are various types of organic compounds made by joining different elements with carbon atoms.
-Cyclohexane and cyclohexene are hydrocarbons.
-Hydrocarbons are organic molecules, which consist of only carbon and hydrogen atoms.
-Hydrocarbons can be aromatic or aliphatic.
-They are mainly divided into few types as alkanes, alkenes, alkynes, cycloalkanes and aromatic hydrocarbons.
-Hydrocarbons can be categorized also as saturated and unsaturated hydrocarbons.
-Saturated hydrocarbons can also be referred to as alkanes.
-They have the highest number of hydrogen atoms that a molecule can accommodate.
-All the bonds between carbon atoms and hydrogens are single bonds.
-In unsaturated hydrocarbons, there are double or triple bonds between the carbon atoms.
-Since there are multiple bonds, the optimal number of hydrogen atoms is not there in the molecule.
+Cyclohexane and cyclohexene are hydrocarbons that consist of only carbon and hydrogen atoms.
+Hydrocarbons are in two forms as aromatic and aliphatic hydrocarbons.
+Moreover, we can categorize them as saturated (alkanes) and unsaturated (alkenes and alkynes) hydrocarbons.
+All the bonds between carbon atoms and hydrogens are single bonds in saturated hydrocarbons while there are double or triple bonds between the carbon atoms in unsaturated forms.

 Cyclohexane is a cyclic molecule with the formula of C6H12.
 This is a cycloalkane.
-Though it has the similar number of carbons like benzene, cyclohexane is saturated.
-So there aren’t any double bonds between carbons like in benzene.
-It is a colorless liquid with a mild, sweet odor.
-This can be produced by the reaction between benzene and hydrogen.
-Since this is a cycloalkane, it is somewhat unreactive.
+Though it has the similar number of carbons like benzene, cyclohexane is a saturated hydrocarbon.
+So there are no double bonds or triple bonds between carbon atoms as in benzene.
+It is a colourless liquid with a mild, sweet odour.
+We can produce this compound by the reaction between benzene and hydrogen.
+Since this is a cycloalkane, it less reactive comparatively.